SariaCxs/SearchEngineDemo/README.md

 * Configuration on IDEA
 ![tomcat](https://github.com/SariaCxs/SearchEngineDemo/assets/56586001/bb487348-bc50-4df2-a1da-38fd3cd10308)
-* Modify `URL`  and click `Deploy application configured in Tomcat instance`
+* Modify `URL`  as belows with the same URL and click `Deploy application configured in Tomcat instance`
 ![config](https://github.com/SariaCxs/SearchEngineDemo/assets/56586001/5cd0a570-5e33-4303-8086-96636a629612)
-* add the application when the server stars in the Deployment
+* Add the application when the server starts in the Deployment
 ![image](https://github.com/SariaCxs/SearchEngineDemo/assets/56586001/26b1f09f-a22f-4a1e-8394-a58e5986aece)